mraleson/piku/README.md

 piku add neopixel
 ```

-The specified module will be downloaded and added to your `lib` folder and your `project.toml` file.
+The specified module will be downloaded and added to your `lib` folder and your `pyproject.toml` file.
 You can also remove this module by typing:

 ```
 piku remove neopixel